 Because this is the time at which you are the furthest away from another season of competition.
 It would be impossible to both play the game well and focus on strength and hypertrophy at the same time.

-Our number one focus for you guys during the season is performance.
+Our number one focus for you during the season is performance.
 Number two is the maintenance of your current strength, power, conditioning and muscle mass.
-Hence the maintenance part, during the season too much is going on for you to fully recover from hard training.
+Hence the maintenance part, during the season too much is going on for you to fully recover from hard strength and hypertrophy training.

 The first 1-4 phases (depending on when you start your off-season and how long your phase are) should have a primary emphasis on strength, hypertrophy and structural balance.
 Then as the off-season progresses a greater emphasis is placed on speed development, power and conditioning as you peak and come into the next season or tryouts ready to rock.